AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "You are testing behaviour first, which is really good to see."

-- Kai - Student at Makers - After the training process review
+- Kai - Student at Makers - After a process review

 "You follow the process and persevere to follow the step by step approach"

-- Brooke - Student at Makers - After the training process review
+- Brooke - Student at Makers - After a process review

 "This is impressive.
 You don't use the cards because you know the process very well and you know what you are doing at each step."